daniel-farina/daniel-farina/README.md

 ## Hi there 👋

-- 🔭 I'm currently working on [Rarium Protocol](https://github.com/daniel-farina)
+- 🔭 I'm currently working on Building http://Xplor.sh, http://3dream.xyz, http://xnative.app
 - 👯 I'm looking to collaborate on AI projects
 - 💬 Ask me about blockchain, AI, and building things on the internet
 - 📫 How to reach me: [@daniel-farinax](https://x.com/daniel_farinax)